 What’s the difference in flavor between cow’s milk cheese, sheep’s milk cheese, and goat’s milk cheese?

-But another sheep’s milk cheese, Tuma D’La Paja from Italy, is much stronger tasting than a St. Nectaire, a cow’s milk cheese from France.
-Also the degree of ripeness can effect the flavor of the cheese.
+But another sheep’s milk cheese, Tuma D’La Paja from Italy, tastes much stronger than a St. Nectaire, a cow’s milk cheese from France.
+Also, the degree of ripeness can affect the flavor of the cheese.

 Does hard cheese have more flavor than soft cheese?

 Not necessarily.
 Cheese flavor doesn’t necessarily have anything to do with its texture.